Hi, thanks for stopping by my blog and taking the time to check out what it’s all about.

 - interesting bits about managing your body during training and for a quick recovery;

-- links to some of my favourite (and not so favourite) running trails;
+- links to some of my favourite (and not so favourite) running trails and holiday destinations;

-- generally stuff that amuses or interests me.
+- generally any stuff that amuses or interests me – and that could be anything!

 I hope you enjoy and thanks again for stopping by.